maxpat78/gocryptfs-tool/README.md

 # gocryptfs-tool

-A simple Python3 script to access a gocryptfs filesystem and carry on some useful operations like:
+A simple Python 3 script to access a gocryptfs filesystem (without gocryptfs itself) and carry on some useful operations like:

 ```
 ls       list virtual file system files and directories in decrypted form, with true size and times